Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 **columnsTemplate**

-Named set of columns on the server which will be included in the download file.
-Default is "default" when the source is in `docs` mode, or blank for the aggregation modes.
-Options are currently "default" or "easy-download".
-The latter is a format close to that provided by downloads before the use of Elasticsearch by Indicia.
+Named template that defines set of columns on the server which will be included in the download file.
+If an array of template names is provided in this parameter then a control is shown allowing the user to choose the template to use.
+The default value is "default" when the source is in `docs` mode, or blank for the aggregation modes.
+Options are currently "default", "easy-download" and "mapmate".
 It can be set to blank to disable loading a predefined set.
 Other sets may be provided on the warehouse in future.

-If an array of template names is provided in this parameter then a control is shown allowing the user to choose the template to use.
+The "default" format (corresponding to
+"Standard dowload format" in the download control's format selection drop-down) provides a standard set of download fields.

+The "easy-download" format (corresponding to "Backward-compatible format" in the download control's format selection drop-down) produces a set of columns and formats which is very close to that provided by downloads before the use of Elasticsearch by Indicia.

+The "mapmate" format (corresponding to "Mapmate-compatible format" in the download control's format selection drop-down) produces a set of columns and formats that should allow for easy import into MapMate.
+Note that as well as the mandatory fields specified by `MapMate <https://www.mapmate.co.uk/guide/page19.htm>`_ a number of additional columns are added which could potentially help with evaluation or further manipulation of the records before importing into MapMate.

 **id**